Review of ‘Malevolent Republic : A Short History of New India’ by K. S. Komireddi

 The return of Modi to power with a huge margin in this 2019 election is a clear verdict for the Hindutva plank.
 Why and how it happened leave us, the secular billions, to ponder about the reality and its aftermath.
 And at that juncture Subhas Gatade’s 272-page analysis titled ‘Hindutva’s Second Coming’ gives us something concrete to think over once again.
 This in-depth study with rich academic perception is a commendable work, bereft of jargons and convoluted expressions, often found in books written from a high pedestal which goes beyond the mental reach of lay readers.
 Precisely for this reason the author needs to be specially acclaimed for bringing out facts at one place based on notes and references which are so far scattered in divergent historical materials.
 It serves as a Reader for millions who are combating communalism and distortion of history at the grassroot level.

-( Read the full text here : https://www.mainstreamweekly.net/article8847.html)
+( Read the full text here : http://www.mainstreamweekly.net/article8847.html)